Uckfield: Notable people

 Emma Lee French was born in Uckfield in 1836.
 Frank Tuohy, prize-winning author and academic, was born in Uckfield in 1925.

 Uckfield was the last place Lord Lucan was seen, at Grants Hill House, the home of his friends Ian and Susan Maxwell-Scott.
 Lady Lucan, his wife, was born in Uckfield.
 The actress Marjorie Westbury lived at Maresfield near Uckfield.

 Nicholas van Hoogstraten, a property developer, owns property in the area.
 He was engaged in a long-running dispute with the Ramblers' Association about a local footpath running through his land.
 Work came to a halt on Hamilton Palace in 2001.

-The singer Rag'n'Bone Man is from this town, winner of the Brits Critic's choice award 2017, he had a number one single across Europe with the song Human.
-The actor Roman Griffin Davis is from this town, he starred in the acclaimed film Jojo Rabbit for which he was nominated for a Golden Globe Award.
+The singer Rag'n'Bone Man is from this town.
+A winner of the Brit Award for Critics' Choice 2017, he had a number one single across Europe with the song "Human".

+The actor Roman Griffin Davis is from this town, he starred in the film Jojo Rabbit, for which he was nominated for a Golden Globe Award.